What does a laser welder really cost?

 Power Output and Laser Source

-• 1000W systems are ideal for thin metal welding
+1000W systems: ideal for thin metal

-• 1500W to 2000W machines are suited for general industrial use
+1500W – 2000W systems: good for general industrial use

-• 3000W+ systems handle thick metals and high-speed welding
+3000W+ systems: handle thick metals and high-speed welding

 Automation Level